fineanmol/plant-tree/README.md

-🌲 Updated on Sun, 28 Sep 2025 20:11:15 GMT
+🍀 Updated on Mon, 29 Sep 2025 05:47:24 GMT

-> "Truth can only be found in one place: the code."
+> "Code is like humor.
+When you have to explain it, it's bad."